 I sit for hours, listening to the radio.
 I love the radio; it keeps me busy and brings new meaning into my life.
 I listen to all sorts of programs and learn from them.
 (Interviewee 10)

-Alongside the positive changes and aspects of the third age of life, some of the interviewees described challenges and difficulties in two main spheres.
+Alongside the positive changes and aspects of the third age of life, some interviewees described challenges and difficulties in two main spheres: physical and health aspects, and loneliness.

 Physical and Health Challenges

-Aging entails physical and health-related challenges, acknowledged by interviewees who cited aches and pains, health issues, and memory difficulties.
-Despite these challenges, some expressed optimism about sustaining previous activities, albeit at a slower pace, underscoring their ability, aided by medication, to remain active and functional.
+Aging entails physical and health-related challenges.
+This was acknowledged by several interviewees, who cited aches and pains, health issues, and memory difficulties.
+Despite these challenges, some expressed optimism about sustaining previous activities, albeit at a slower pace, underscoring their ability, often aided by medication, to remain active and functional:

 I still do what I did but more slowly, of course.
-I have all sorts of aches; all sorts of nonsense arise.
+I have all sorts of aches; all sorts of nonsense [arises].
 The memory is a bit impaired, too.
 (Interviewee 11)

-It's things from inside, mainly health-related, that I “carry on my back.”
-The quantity of medicines I take daily could replace a meal … so that's it.
+It’s things from inside, mainly health-related, that I “carry on my back.”
+The quantity of medicines I take daily could replace a meal … so that’s it.
 But these medications keep me functioning and active.
 (Interviewee 8)